 Essential for most firms but it must be taken out in conjunction with the right advice

-Far too many businesses don’t yet have business protection – keyperson cover, loan protection or shareholder/partnership protection – to safeguard against the financial consequences of owners or key employees unexpectedly dying or experiencing serious health problems.
+Far too many businesses don’t yet have business protection – key person insurance cover, business loan protection or shareholder/partnership protection insurance– to safeguard against the financial consequences of owners or key employees unexpectedly dying or experiencing serious health problems.

 This is certainly strange when they invariably state that their most valued assets are made of flesh and blood but when they would also never dream of leaving other assets like plant and machinery uninsured!
 For smaller businesses it is particularly illogical as the loss of a single individual could threaten their very existence.

-One of the major barriers has been that this field has traditionally been regarded as prohibitively complex, but this is never an issue for firms with access to the right advice.
+One of the major barriers has been that this field has traditionally been regarded as prohibitively complex, but this is never an issue for firms with access to the right business protection advice.

 Chase de Vere is unusually well placed to help in this respect by virtue of the fact that, unlike many of our competitors in the employee benefits space, we also have an independent financial adviser (IFA) arm.

 Business protection falls into something of an awkward black hole between corporate and individual business, which means that few intermediaries choose to advise on it.

 It is technically an individual insurance policy.
 However these are written in a way that means that claims pay-outs go to the business as opposed to the policyholder or their estate.